 YouTube also has its fair share of funny animal channels, some depicting videos of real animals pigging the limelight, others - like Simons Cat - being animated.

 There are also, of course, numerous serious animal channels, including National Geographic videos featuring the renowned David Attenborough.

 Young males (the most common type of gamer) were the first type of people to embrace YouTube, so it should be no surprise that there are thousands of channels related to video gaming.
-Minecraft alone is popular enough to have a website devoted to listing over 1,000 top Minecraft YouTube channels.
+Minecraft alone is popular enough to have a website devoted to listing of top Minecraft YouTube channels.